RyanClementsHax/notes/web/testing/intTesting/cypress.md

 - even then, [not everything works](https://github.com/cypress-io/cypress/issues/15251)
 - if you have a GUI configured, and `npx cypress run` hangs, it is likely because the `DISPLAY` env var is set to point to the `X-Server`
   - to fix, just reset it when you run the command: `DISPLAY= npx cypress run`
+- check out [this](https://scottspence.com/2021/01/05/use-chrome-in-ubuntu-wsl/) if you want to run chrome in ubuntu on wsl

 ## Debug mode
 ```bash